 Before working in Oxford I gained a PhD in Biomedicine from the University of Cantabria.
-This work was based on neural response to genotoxic stress induced by ionizing radiation and proteasome inhibition.
-I worked under the supervision of Miguel Lafarga Coscojuela and Maria Teresa Berciano Blanco, head of the Cell Neurobiology Group at the Department of Anatomy and Cell Biology at the University of Cantabria.
+This work was based on neural response to genotoxic stress induced by ionising radiation and proteasome inhibition at the Department of Anatomy and Cell Biology at the University of Cantabria.

 Joshua S Titlow LY, Richard M. Parton, Ana Palanca, Ilan Davis.
 2017 Super-resolution single molecule FISH at the Drosophila neuromuscular junction.
 In press, MiMB.